Joiakim (High Priest): Hebrew Bible and Deuterocanonical literature

 Judith 4:6-7; 4:8; 4:14; 15:8 names a Joiakim as a High Priest who hold religious and military authority.
 It is unclear whether the Jehoiakim mentioned in Judith is intended to be the same individual referred to in Nehemiah 12.
 Because there is no evidence that a high priest would exercise such a wide range of powers, some scholars believe that the Joiakim of Judith may be a pseudonym for a person from either the Hasmonean dynasty period, the time of Trajan or Hadrian, or as a "representative figure of the priesthood in general."
+The traditional Roman Catholic view is that the book dates to the reign of Manasseh of Judah and he left many of his affairs to the high priest either during his captivity or after his repentance.

-The book of Susanna states that Joiakim was the husband of Susanna, a very rich man living in Babylon and the most honored Jew of them all.
+An additional chapter to the book of Daniel mentions a Joiakim as the husband of Susanna, a very rich man living in Babylon and the most honored Jew of them all.
 However, according to the New Oxford Annotated Bible, it appears that this Joiakim is not connected to other Joaikims in the Bible (confirmed by Josephus).